dendronhq/dendron-docs/vault/pkg.nextjs-template.qa.md

 ### Using the Test Workspace

-You can use the [[Test Workspace|dendron.dev.ref.test-workspace]] to check publishing changes.
+You can use the [[Test Workspace|dev.ref.test-workspace]] to check publishing changes.

 - NOTE: we use `--attach` to speed up the export if a workspace is active. otherwise, drop the flag to initiliaze via the CLI
 ```sh